Below is a list of Frequently Asked Questions, divided into the following sections:

 - Where can I find the Informed Consent Templates?

-- A new template incorporating HIPAA Authorization language is now available within iRIS and also here.
+- Template incorporating HIPAA Authorization language are available within iRIS and also here.

 Progress Reports (PRs)

 - I used to be able to include certain changes to my application (e.g. adding or removing Key Personnel) in my PR.
 How do I do that now?